TechBuilderAttorney/fintech-regulatory-toolkit/privacy-and-data-security/glba-safeguards-explained.md

 ## Who Does it Cover- The Threshold Question: "Significantly Engaged" (See GLBA-Explained)

 Applies to any business **significantly engaged** in financial activities under GLBA — the same coverage test as the Privacy Rule.
-The Safeguards Rule also covers **"finders"** — companies that connect consumers with financial institutions for financial products.
+ADDITIONALLY, the Safeguards Rule also covers **"finders"** — companies that connect consumers with financial institutions for financial products.

 ## Core Requirements